Structure of the training program

 - Create material folders or boxes from the downloaded and handmade materials that can be used by several teachers.

 - Appoint responsible coordinators (teams) among your colleagues.
 They can, for example, take part in training courses and act as multipliers in their school.

 We provide you with some options for assessing the Theory of Mind skills of your children and young people:

 - You can use the detailed learning objectives checklist for THE MIND READERS as a diagnostic tool.
 Use the learning objectives to assess the stage of development of the children and young people.
 Observe your pupils and tick off the competences they already have.
 Based on this, you can decide which module to start with.

 - Observe the behaviour of your pupils in everyday life.
 Which Theory of Mind competences are already visible and which are not yes so?
-Our case studies will help you to look for behavioural patterns that allow you to draw conclusions about Theory of Mind competences.
+Our case studies (coming soon) will help you to look for behavioural patterns that allow you to draw conclusions about Theory of Mind competences.